STUDENT INFORMATION

 How fast does sound travel?

 In this experiment, you'll measure the speed of sound in air by timing how long it takes for a sound to travel a known distance.
+Because the travel time is often less than 1 second, you will use a phone recording (video or audio) to measure the delay more accurately than a handheld stopwatch.

 Materials Needed: